Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 And now we move on to Mustafa.

-It's got nothing to do with this.
+President Obama, it's got nothing to do with this.

-Obama, we don't know what he's doing day-to-day.
+Obama, we don't know what he's doing day to day.

-The hell with that.
+To hell with that.

 We are doing this on our own.

-He talks to another one, and after the third interview, Nick Robertson wraps it up by saying, and now as I have you've clearly heard massive support for President Obama here in Tariri Square.
+And after the third interview, Nick Robertson wraps it up by saying, and now I say, you've clearly heard massive support for President Obama here in Tahriri Square.

 And what they were trying to do back then, this was not long after Obama's 2008 win, which was, of course, this massive messianic victory.

-A new day in the world, a new day in America, a new kind of politician, somebody we've never seen before, yada yada yada.
+A new day in the world, a new day in America, a new kind of politician, somebody we've never seen before, yada, yada, yada.

 And so this uprising in Egypt, the media in our country and the Democrats tried to claim that Obama's presidency and campaign were the inspiration for what was going on in Egypt.

-He was the Arab Spring, and it turned out the Arab Spring turned out they they were all in favor of it.
+He was the Arab Spring, and it turned out the Arab Spring turned out they were all in favor of it.

 The Arab Spring was going to be this massive, great unification effort where everybody was going to love each other, just like was going to happen in America.